dpasut/Top-Radio-to-spotify/README.md

 **This application is once again under development.
 LOTS will change over the coming weeks.
 Sorry for the lack of development in the last few months.**

+# TODO
+1. export of song spotify uri's from database as csv
+2. import of song uri csv
+3. ensure all songs in playlists are correct version  -- no live/acustic versions
+4. switch to utf-8 instead of ascii
+5. switch to python 3.X

 # Getting your spotify credentials
 1. Go to <https://developer.spotify.com/dashboard/applications> and create your application.
 2. Visit the dashboard of your application and get the client id, this is your `spotify_id` and client secret, this is your `spotify_secret`.
 Your `spotify_username` is the username used to create the application on the Spotify website.